ministryofjustice/check-financial-eligibility/README.md

 Set ALLOW_FUTURE_SUBMISSION_DATE to true to allow integration tests to run with submission dates that are in the future.
 A copy of the `.env` file including the current values can be found in the `Shared-LAA` section of LastPass (reach out to the team if you don't have access).

-Note: Remove “GOOGLE_SHEETS_” from several of the variables in .env file

 ## Threshold configuration files

 Files holding details of all thresholds values used in calculating eligibility are stored in `config/thresholds`.